The following information summarizes programs available to governmental entities:

 The High Emitting Vehicles Program conducts regional programs in an effort to reduce emissions from on-road mobile sources.
 These initiatives focus on public awareness and enforcement of emissions standards.

-The mission of the North Central Texas Clean School Bus Program is to reduce emissions from school bus fleets and improve air quality in the DFW region.
+The purpose of the North Central Texas Clean School Bus Program is to reduce emissions from school bus fleets and improve air quality in the DFW region.
 Improving air quality will help the region attain the federal air quality standards as well as reduce health impacts associated with poor air quality.

 Go Solar Texas: To increase deployment of solar across Texas, the NCTCOG has worked to compile key resources for Texans interested in learning more about going solar, and developed Texas-specific resources on best management practices for local governments.
 This work has been developed in part through support from the Texas State Energy Conservation Office (SECO) and U.S. Department of Energy’s Solar Ready II program.